 What initially started as a concept and as the “new breath” in business management software became a hot topic at IBM.
 The project was publicly announced in March 2017 at the IBM Interconnect conference in Las Vegas and got a lot of attention (read more here).
 After the conference, we successfully started the open beta of the web app, together with both native iOS & Android app.

 Talk of Jim Casey, Lead Product Manager, at IBM Interconnect 2017

 "We are the first digital assistant configurable by you to work with the tools and data you use to get your job done."

 - Jim Casey, Lead Product Manager

-A couple of months later, a number of teams wanted to cooperate with our team and the essence of this project was eventually absorbed into the award-winning IBM App Connect.
+A couple of months later, many teams wanted to cooperate with our team, and the essence of this project was eventually absorbed into the award-winning IBM App Connect.
 After a year of hard work, it is good to know that their team will continue using our designs, ideas and approaches to address the needs of our business users.

 This project was the reason why I relocated to IBM Design HQ in Austin, TX, USA.